 - A panel discussion on end-of-life issues with leading local doctors and professors on Sunday, October 22 from 4:00 p.m. to 6:00 p.m.

-- Tour Fathers Building Futures, a local casket-making shop, on October 23
+- Tour Fathers Building Futures, a local casket-making shop, and enjoy lunch on October 23

 - Guild Theater matinee showings of The Seventh Seal, Ingmar Bergman’s classic 1958 film that wrestles with the idea of death, and Harold and Maude, the 1971 cult classic comedy that reflects on living fully and dying without fear, both on October 21 and 22

 The National Hispanic Cultural Center has its Day of the Dead offrendas and educational outreach programs running during “Before I Die” ABQ.
-Other events related to art, theater, and a Death Over Dinner evening are evolving.
+Other events are evolving.

 Read more about the “Before I Die” ABQ festival here.